CLOK header

 Map showing the layout of the Base Camp.

-The Redcar Beach Base, close to the coach drop-off point, has toilets (including special needs toilets), two food outlets (serving burgers, ice creams, hot and cold drinks, etc.).
+The Redcar Beach Base, close to the coach drop-off point, has toilets (including special needs toilets), drinking water taps and two food outlets (serving burgers, ice creams, hot and cold drinks, etc.).

 The Base Camp will have:-